JosephPBaruch/data_web_app/README.md

 - 7/9/2023: Updated coding log and TODO.
 - 7/10/2023: Setup lock that automatically changes time.
 User imput stored in 'obj'.
 Need to understand async js to update coordinates in fetch.
 - 7/11/2023: Removed GCP key.
 Fixed bugs with time in fetch.
 Researched async javascript.
+- 7/12/2023: Updated coding log, TODO, and worked more in fetch.js.